1. Home

 Proposed Targeted Amendments to Division 7A

-Start date: Included in the Budget 2019 announcements the government advised the deferral of the intended start date of these previously announced measures until 1 July 2020.
+Start date: Included in the Budget 2019 announcements the government advised the deferral of the intended start date of these previously announced (in 2017) measures until 1 July 2020.
 In a further announcement in June 2020 the start date was further revised from 1 July 2020 to income years commencing on or after the date of Royal Assent of the enabling legislation.

-The proposed measures provide for a change to the reference interest rate rate for complying loans to the Small business Overdraft rate which is generally 2% or more higher than the current benchmark which is based on the variable housing loan lending rate.
+The proposed measures provided for a change to the reference interest rate rate for complying loans to the Small business Overdraft rate which is generally 2% or more higher than the current benchmark which is based on the variable housing loan lending rate.

 See further: